Zaltarba/blog/_posts/2024-08-18-DataBaseCreation.md

 ---
 layout: post
-title: Fetching and Storing Binance Data with HDF5
+title: How to Fetch and Store Binance Data Efficiently Using HDF5 in Python
-categories: [Personal Project,Algo Trading,Data Engineering]
+categories: [Quant, Algo Trading, Data Engineering]
-excerpt: Discover how to efficiently manage cryptocurrency data by fetching and storing Binance candlestick data using HDF5.
+excerpt: Learn how to fetch Binance candlestick data and store it efficiently using HDF5 in Python.
+Discover the Binance API and how to keep your data process scalable.
 image: /thumbnails/DataBaseCreation.jpeg
 hidden: False
-tags: [binance, trading, garch, volatility, quant, ewma,]
+tags: [binance, trading, garch, volatility, quant, ewma, bitcoin, csv, hdf5, parquet]
 ---

-## Exploring the HDF5 File Format
+## Why HDF5 is Ideal for Storing Cryptocurrency Data

 When handling large datasets, especially in research, the choice of file format is crucial.
 [HDF5](https://fr.wikipedia.org/wiki/Hierarchical_Data_Format) (Hierarchical Data Format version 5) is a powerful data model that is ideal for managing and storing enormous amounts of data efficiently.
 It's designed to store data in a hierarchical structure, making it a perfect choice for large, complex datasets—like cryptocurrency trading data.
 Let's dive into how you can leverage HDF5 to store crypto data fetched from [Binance](https://www.binance.com/en).

-## Why HDF5?

 Before jumping into the code, let's discuss why HDF5 is so beneficial: